RomainFallet/nas-raspberry-nextcloud/README.md

 According to the documentation of your router or your ISP provider, reserve a static IP address for it.

-For example, I've configured mine like this with my [TP-Link Archer MR600 router](https://www.tp-link.com/my/home-networking/mifi/archer-mr600/):
+For example, I've configured mine like this with my router:

 ![Capture du 2020-02-25 18-00-31](https://user-images.githubusercontent.com/6952638/75269872-ec3b3d80-57f9-11ea-9b4e-d4cf64e29ef4.png)